thiagogomesverissimo/my-crazy-repo/README.md

 Cursos de inglês:

 - <a href="https://www.coursera.org/specializations/speaklistenenglish#courses">Advanced Academic Speaking and Listening</a>
-- <a href="https://www.coursera.org/specializations/academic-english#courses">Academic English: Writing</a>
-- <a href="https://www.coursera.org/specializations/intermediate-grammar#courses">Intermediate Grammar</a>
-- <a href="https://www.coursera.org/learn/sciwrite/home/welcome">Writing in the Sciences</a>
 - <a href="https://www.coursera.org/learn/how-to-write-a-scientific-paper">How to Write a Scientific Paper </a>
 - <a href="https://www.coursera.org/learn/introduction-to-academic-writing">Introduction to Academic Writing </a>